LlewVallis/UrmwReplayMod/README.md

 Some files may use the same preprocessor with different keywords.
 If required, more file extensions and keywords can be added in the `preprocess` block of the `versions/common.gradle` script.

-### Versioning
-The ReplayMod uses the versioning scheme outlined [here](http://mcforge.readthedocs.io/en/latest/conventions/versioning/) with three changes:
-- No `MAJORAPI`, the ReplayMod does not provide any external API
-- "Updating to a new Minecraft version" should not increment `MAJORMOD`, we maintain one version of the ReplayMod for each version of Minecraft and all these versions share the same feature set (and most bugs).
-We therefore try to keep the version name the same for all of them (with the exception of `MCVERSION` of course).
-This also means that the "Multiple Minecraft Version" section does not apply.
-- For pre-releases the shorter `-bX` is used instead of `-betaX`

-When a new version is (pre-)release, a new commit modifying the `version.txt` file should be added and the `versions.json` file in the `master` branch should be updated.
-To simplify this process the gradle task `doRelease` can be used: `./gradlew -PreleaseVersion=2.0.0-rc1 doRelease`.
-It will create the commit and update the version.json accordingly.

-Care should be taken that the updated `version.json` is not pushed before a jar file is available on the download page (or Jenkins) as it will inform the users of the update.

-### Bugs
-GitHub should generally be used to report bugs.

-In the past, bugs were tracked via [Bugzilla](https://bugs.replaymod.com/), so bug numbers in commits prior to 2020 such as `(fixes #42)` generally referred to Bugzilla unless noted otherwise.

 ## License
-The ReplayMod is provided under the terms of the GNU General Public License Version 3 or (at your option) any later version.
+The URMW fork of the ReplayMod is provided under the terms of the GNU General Public License Version 3 or (at your option) any later version.
 See `LICENSE.md` for the full license text.